 Gizmodo’s product reviews include wearables, drones, gaming, smartphones, and more.

 Readers can find click-worthy stories on science fiction and futurism on the i09 subsite.
 The site allows you to easily move between Gizmodo and sister sites like Jezebel, The Takeout, and The A.V.
-Club, a site we’ve recognized before for its entertainment news.
+Club.

-The multimedia organization has been around since 2004 and reaches a wide audience by operating blogs in multiple languages, each with its own editorial staff.
+The outlet has been around since 2004 and reaches a wide audience by operating blogs in multiple languages, each with its own editorial staff.

 4. The Verge

-The site has a mix of tech news surrounding auto, science, and culture, as well as in-depth long-form pieces with interactives and original art.
+The Verge has a mix of tech news surrounding auto, science, and culture, as well as in-depth long-form pieces with interactives and original art.
 In 2021, it acquired the popular podcasting blog Hot Pod.
 Other newsletters available to readers cover the latest tech news scoops, product deals, and a limited-run option dedicated solely to Elon Musk news.